Álex Granell: Early career

 Granell first arrived in the Segunda División B in 2012, after returning to Llagostera.
-After starting rarely, however, he moved to fellow league side Cádiz CF on 28 December 2012.
+After starting rarely, however, he moved to Cádiz CF in the same league on 28 December 2012.
 On 1 August 2013, he signed with AE Prat also in the third tier.

 Girona

 On 30 June 2014, Granell joined Segunda División's Girona FC, signing a two-year contract.
 He made his debut in the competition on 24 August, starting in a 1–0 home win against Racing de Santander.

-Granell scored his first professional goal on 23 November 2014, the last in a 2–0 home victory over Recreativo de Huelva.
+Granell scored his first professional goal on 23 November 2014, closing the 2–0 home victory over Recreativo de Huelva.
 In the 2016–17 season, he contributed two goals in 31 appearances as the club achieved promotion to La Liga for the first time ever.

 Granell made his debut in the top flight on 19 August 2017, starting in a 2–2 home draw against Atlético Madrid.
-He scored his first goal in the competition the following 31 March, as the hosts drew 1–1 with Levante UD.
+He scored his only goal in the competition the following 31 March, as the hosts drew 1–1 with Levante UD.
 During most of his spell, he was team captain and was also in charge of set pieces.

 On 15 August 2019, Granell agreed to a new deal through 2022.